starchturrets/windows-shenanigans/guide.md

 Check your Windows Update settings page regularly, especially on the second Tuesday of each month, as Microsoft usually releases security updates then ("Patch Tuesday").

-Windows can also automatically update certain Microsoft products such as Office through windows update.
+Windows can also automatically update certain Microsoft products such as Office through windows update, though in my experience this isn't perfect.

 Also check "Optional Updates" for driver and firmware updates.
 However, in some cases the drivers provided by Windows Update are old, and it is better to use the OEM tool to update drivers.
 This goes for AMD devices.